How to Curate a County Art Collection 🎨

 If you are collecting for investment purposes you should also be aware that certain tax benefits are available should you decide in the future to donate your art to a museum or gallery.
 But there are strict rules, notes Green Point resident and Certified Financial Planner Randy Holt.
 Verifiable Canadian art work donated receives a 100 per cent estate tax deduction subject to caveats including a certifiable art evaluation by a recognized source.
 “My grandmother said this was painted by Tom Thompson,” just won’t wash with the CRA.
 “You need the provenance if the deduction is challenged, and they DO challenge,” he says.

 Many studies have shown that living with art can reduce stress and create a sense of well-being.
 It can inspire and energize, and spark conversation.
 What better reason to trust your gut and go out and buy what you love?
-The Arts Trail, Art in the County exhibition, PEC Studio Tour and galleries of Prince Edward County are a great place to start!
+The Art in the County exhibition, PEC Studio Tour and galleries of Prince Edward County are a great place to start!

 Visit the Prince Edward County Arts Council for more information about artists living and creating in The County.